arminv/arminv/README.md

 ## Hi there 👋

-I am a Software Developer 👨🏻‍💻  from Toronto, Canada 🇨🇦
+I am a Software Engineer 👨🏻‍💻  from Toronto, Canada 🇨🇦

 I work at [Sensei Labs](https://www.senseilabs.com/) as a Frontend Engineer.